gitdlam/geo-related/README.md

-Australian post code data was downloaded from other people's blog.
-No guarantees on accuracy.
+Australian post code data was downloaded from a blog that came up via googling.
+Therefore no guarantees on accuracy.